 Two Model United Nations conferences are held in Princeton.
 For high school students, PMUNC is held in the fall.
 Meanwhile, PDI is held in the spring for college students.

 The school’s official team name is the Princeton Tigers.
 They uphold a tradition of excellence in the Ivy League.
-As a result, Princeton campus is known for having an exceedingly active athletic life.
+As a result, the Princeton campus is known for having an exceedingly active athletic life.
 Nearly 45% of undergraduates take part in intercollegiate sports, 20 for men and 18 for women.
 Teams in the university that are particularly strong include those playing basketball, lacrosse, squash, and field hockey.

 Many students also focus on at least one of the school’s 35 club sports.
 This includes Ultimate Frisbee, ballroom dancing, and rugby.
 Those who are not athletically inclined are often cheering on their athletic friends from the stands or diligently working out in the open Dillon Gym.